loadnetwork/load_hb/native/s3_nif/README.md

 4> DataItemID = hb_util:encode(hb_tx:id(SignedTX, signed)).
 5> file:write_file("TheDataItemId.ans104", ANS104Binary).

-% After that, store the dataitem on s3 as we did previously
+% After that, store the dataitem on s3 as we did previously or using the s3 sdk/client of your choice.
 ```

 ### 3- test retrieving dataitems